jimbleslilley/bootcamp-project-2/README.md

 on first day all the members did the brainstorming to finalize the project and choose the csv files.
 Arshad wrote the project proposal as group decided one person to write and rest take part in dictation.
 ## Project Work Day 2
-Again group decided one person will take the responsibilty and that was James.
+Again, group decided one person will take the responsibility and that was James.
 All other members took part on plan of execution.
 Data was converted, cleaned and transformed.
 Also all group members collaborated in loading it onto SQL.
 ## Project Day 3
-Jessica and Amjad took the responsibilty of writting the Readme.Arshad got extracts on Report.
-Finally all group members decided to take small parts of reports and everyone contributed in preparing the final Readme/report.
+Jessica and Amjad took the responsibility of writing the Readme.Arshad got extracts on Report.
+Finally, all group members decided to take small parts of reports and everyone contributed in preparing the final Readme/report.